History

 Architecture

-The castle was built on a rocky promontory 60 meters high with steep and inaccessible edges from the north and west.
-From the other two sides, which had a more accessible approach, it was secured by a wide ditch cut in the rock.
-Despite the proximity of the sea, which originally washed the base of the castle promontory on the west side, the ditch was never intended to be filled with water.
-Harlech was a concentric and symmetrical building, consisting of two lines of defensive walls on a quadrangle plan, built of gray-green sandstone.
-The softer yellow sandstone was used in finishing and decorative elements.
+The castle was built on a 60-meter-high rocky promontory with steep and inaccessible edges on the north and west sides.
+The remaining two sides, which offered more accessible approach, were secured by a wide ditch cut into the rock.
+Despite the proximity of the sea, which originally eroded the base of the castle promontory on the west side, the ditch was never intended to be filled with water due to the significant difference in ground level.
+The southern part of the promontory was used for the castle core, while the more rugged northern part was left free.
+A leveled section of land was required for the construction of the castle, as Harlech was planned as a concentric and symmetrical structure.
+It consisted of two lines of defensive walls on a quadrangular plan, constructed of gray-green sandstone.
+Softer yellow sandstone was used for the finishing and decorative elements.

 The inner defensive wall, about 3 meters thick, separated a courtyard 39 meters wide and 47 meters long in the western part and 53 meters in the eastern part.
 It was reinforced with four corner towers with a diameter of about 10 meters, crowned just like the gatehouse and walls with a battlement and not much higher than it.
 Towers had different names: in 1343, clockwise from the north-east, they were called: Le Prisontour, Turris Ultra Gardinium, Le Wedercoktour and Le Chapeltour, but in 1564 they were renamed to the tower of Debtors, Mortimer, Bronwen and Armourers.
 The outer defensive wall repeated the internal outline, but was much lower and thiner.
 In its perimeter on the southern side there was a suspended semi-circular tower (also serving as a latrine) and on the opposite, northern side, a postern outer gate protected by two horseshoe towers, open from the inside.